BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Badass Giant Burning Broomsticks will continue to drop from the standard enemy pool rather than the badass pool.
 There's dozens of those things all at once and it'd be ridiculous.
+* In general I've not touched skin/head drop rates at all.
+There's a few Hammerlock DLC creatures which have a rare skin drop which I ended up making guaranteed just because I was already in there looking for uniques/legendaries, but that's about it.

 TODO
 ----